dnd 5e warlock handboo

 At third level you get to pick a Pact Boon.
 Pact of the Tome is probably the most effective choice, but the intent of this build is to focus on simple yet effective options so we’ll take Pact of the Chain.
 To fit the theme of our Fiend patron warlock, we’ll take an Imp.

 The Imp is easily the best familiar option available.
-See my assessment of Pact of the Chain above.
+See our assessment of Pact of the Chain above.
 At this level you might consider sending your imp to attack rather than casting Eldritch Blast.
 If it hits, your imp will deal 1d4+3+3d6 (avg.
 16) damage compared to just 1d10+3 (avg.
 8.5) with Eldritch Blast, and you and the imp have the same +5 attack bonus.
 However, this also places your familiar in harm’s way, and repeatedly spending 10gp to cast Find Familiar can become a drain on your limited funds.

 This level raises your spell slots to 2nd level, so you can start learning 2nd-level spells.
 We took the Devil’s Sight invocation at 2nd level so that you can see in magical darkness, so learn Darkness at this level so that you can start using the two.
 Keep in mind that your allies probably can’t see in magical darkness, so if you cast Darkness expect to do a lot of work on your own.
 Send your familiar to use the Help action to assist your allies, which will offset the Disadvantage for attacking in the dark.